rageassetdeveloper/MyAppliedGame/README.md

-# MyAppliedGame
+# MyRageAsset
-This is an Applied Game using RAGE software assets.
+This is an Applied Game asset.